-▼ Record your scores here
+$\checkmark$ Record your scores here

-Points Points SEE SPECIFIC INSTRUCTIONS ON COURSE WEBSITE FOR EACH ASSIGNMENT 5 Syllabus Exam : This is a multiple choice T/F quiz that assures understanding of the course syllabus.
-10 Writing Assignment: Understanding Globalization (Dauvergne).
-10 Writing Assignment: Global Poverty, Social Equity, and the Environment (2000 words): This assignment is designed to help students learn about this issue and organizing data from a literature review into an essay.
+Points Points SEE SPECIFIC INSTRUCTIONS ON COURSE WEBSITE FOR EACH ASSIGNMENT 10 Writing Assignment: Understanding Globalization.
+6 Syllabus Exam: This is a multiple choice T/F quiz that assures understanding of the course syllabus.
+10 Writing Assignment: Global Poverty (2000 words): This assignment is designed to help students learn about this issue and organizing data from a literature review into an essay.
 It is intended as a mechanism to obtain and concentrate key elements from readings into a format that identifies issues, terms and to identify potential solutions from a reading while also developing word processing skills.
 This assignment prepares students for "deeper" projects later in the semester.
-(Assesses Diversity Goal) 10 Midterm + Industrial Ecology: Respond to a list of questions from previous modules and on the science, technology, and social components of industrial systems that mimic ecological systems.
-12 Comments/Discussions : Respond to questions in the discussion section in each module.
+(Assesses Diversity Goal) 10 Writing Assignment: Industrial Ecology (2000 words): Respond to a list of 10 questions on the science, technology, and social components of industrial systems that mimic ecological systems (Assesses SLO3) 12 Posted Comments (Discussion): Respond to questions in the discussion section in each module.
 Full credit requires entering one original comment a response to one student comment.
 Quality and depth required!
-20 Science-focused assignments: Science-Pseudoscience Paper: (Assesses SLO 2 "distinguish science from pseudoscience")-10 points Life Cycle Assessment Paper: (Assesses SLO 3 "apply a scientific approach to answer questions about earth and environment")-10 points Paper Amnesty Day: One missed assignment may be submitted for up to 75% of the value of the paper.
+20 Science-focused assignments: Science-Pseudoscience Paper: (Assesses SLO 1 and 2)-10 points Life Cycle Assessment Paper: (Assesses SLO 1 and 3)-10 points Paper Amnesty Day: One missed assignment may be submitted for up to 75% of the value of the paper.
 Excludes discussions, the final exam, and the final paper.
-1.5 15 Comprehensive Final Paper (1500 words): This paper includes material from the entire course.
+15 Comprehensive Final Paper (1500 words): This paper includes material from the entire course.
 Review and analyze science and social science components of the course in a comprehensive final paper.
 Students show their understanding and mastery of the issues of the entire course as they describe as many social, political, environmental, and scientific issues as possible in a hypothetical but realistic situation as a product is conceived, packaged, and distributed from one country to another.
 The paper should be about 4-6 pages in length.
-(Assesses SLO 1 "demonstrate an understanding of the methods and limits of scientific investigation) 18 Final Exam: The final exam will consist of about 30 short answer and multiple choice questions that will cover elements from the entire course.
+(Assesses SLO 3) 17 Final Exam : The final exam will consist of about 30 short answer and multiple choice questions that will cover elements from the entire course.
 A study guide will be provided.
 The exam will be on-line on the date the university determines from its schedule for our class.
 Look for it on the course website.
 Extra credit may be available.
-100 TOTAL 6.5 EXTRA CREDIT: Multiple opportunities for extra credit are posted on Canvas.
-106.5 Points possible.
-Final grade determined on 100-point total.
+100 TOTAL 9 EXTRA CREDIT: Multiple opportunities for extra credit are posted on Canvas.
+4.00 109 Points possible.
+Final grade determined on 100 point total.